 Types of Foundations:

 The foundation wall can be constructed of different types of materials, again depending upon local conditions and construction requirements.
 Some areas use concrete blocks, also referred to by their old name of cinder block.
-Some older houses have brick foundations.
+Some older houses in my area have brick foundations.
 There are even some areas, usually dry, desert states, where the foundations are constructed out of wood.
-In my area, most foundations are poured concrete with a few concrete block and brick and I will limit this article to those types.
+In my area, most foundations are poured concrete with a few that are concrete block or brick and I will limit this article to those types.